 There are many good reasons to set up a NAS.
-For example, being able to access shared files across all your devices easily, or the devices within a family or office is a real time saver.
-Doing something fun like creating a library of music on your NAS, which can then be accessed from iTunes on any of your devices, is also really rewarding and convenient.
+For example, being able to access shared files across all your devices easily or the devices within a family or office is a real-time saver.
+Doing something fun like creating a library of music on your NAS, which can then be accessed on any device, is rewarding and convenient.

 A shared drive sounds great.
 What’s the problem?

 When consolidating a lot of files to a central location, you create the possibility of organizational chaos.
 Since you’re probably interested in a shared drive to better organize your digital life, it can be frustrating when faced with this very issue.